spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when the login form for the customer or agent is submitted, the URL it uses contains a locale code—for example, `/de/login_check` is the default value for the customer, and `/de/agent/login_check` for the agent.
+Make sure that, when the login form for the customer or agent is submitted, the URL it uses contains a locale code.
+Examples of default values:
+* For customer: `/de/login_check`
+* For agent: `/de/agent/login_check`

 {% endinfo_block %}

-{% info_block warningBox "Note" %}
+{% info_block warningBox "" %}

-Note that all of the locale-related configs in `CustomerPage`, `AgentPage`, and `SecurityBlockerPage` are deprecated, and in future releases, only locale-specific URLs are going to be used.
+All locale-related configs in `CustomerPage`, `AgentPage`, and `SecurityBlockerPage` are deprecated; in future releases, only locale-specific URLs will be used.

 {% endinfo_block %}

 ### 3) Add translations

-Add translations as follows:

-1. Append glossary according to your configuration:
+1. Append the glossary according to your configuration:

 **src/data/import/glossary.csv**